gge-ucd/wRangling-Ecology/exercises/Data-sciences-fix-readme.md

   * Did you edit in the browser at github.com?
   * Did you pull, edit locally, save, commit, push to github.com?

-How did it all work for the R Markdown document?
+How did it all work for the RMarkdown document?

 You're encouraged to reflect on what was hard/easy, problems you solved, helpful tutorials you read, etc. Put this in your README.
 In a week or two, you can delete this bit.